debbietanzijing/debbietanzijing/README.md

 Health Data Analyst
 ------------------------------------

-Background as a physiotherapist in Singapore.
-Currently pursuing a Master's in Health Data Analytics.
+I have a clinical background in Physiotherapy, and have recently completed my Master's in Health Data Analytics in Monash University

 * 🌍  Based in Melbourne
 * ✉️  Contact me at [debbietanzijing@gmail.com](mailto:debbietanzijing@gmail.com)